Grace Chisholm Young: Research

-After returning to England in 1896 to marry, she resumed research she had initiated at Gӧttingen into an equation to determine the orbit of a comet.
+After returning to England in 1896, she resumed research she had initiated at Gӧttingen into an equation to determine the orbit of a comet.
 Her husband continued his work coaching in mathematics.
 However, in 1897 they both returned to Gӧttingen, encouraged by Felix Klein.
 Both attended advanced lectures and while she continued her mathematical research her husband started to work creatively for the first time.
 They visited Turin in Italy to study modern geometry and under Klein's guidance they began to work in the new area of set theory.
 From about 1901, the Youngs began to publish papers together.
 These concerned the theory of functions of a real variable and were heavily influenced by new ideas with which she had come into contact with in Gӧttingen.
 In 1908 they moved to Geneva in Switzerland where she continued to be based while her husband held a series of academic posts in India and the UK.

-Although most of their work was published jointly it is believed that Grace did a large amount of the actual writing, and she also produced some independent work which, according to expert opinion, was deeper and more important than her husband's.
-In total, they published about 214 papers together, along with four books.
+Although most of their work was published jointly, it is believed that Grace did much of the actual writing, and she also produced independent work which, according to expert opinion, was deeper and more important than her husband's.
+In total, they published 214 papers and four books.
 She began to publish in her own name in 1914, and was awarded the Gamble Prize for Mathematics by Girton College for an essay On infinite derivates in 1915.
 This work was stimulated by developments in microscopy that allowed real molecular motion to be viewed.
 Her work between 1914 and 1916 on relationships between derivatives of an arbitrary function contributed to the Denjoy-Young-Saks theorem.

 They also wrote an elementary geometry book (The First Book of Geometry, 1905) which was translated into 4 languages.
 In 1906 the Youngs published The Theory of Sets of Points, the first textbook on set theory.

 Personal life

-Chisholm married William Henry Young in 1896, the year after she received her PhD from Göttingen.
-He had been her tutor for one term at Cambridge and they had become friends after he was one of the people that she sent a copy of her doctoral thesis.
-He suggested collaboration in a publication about astronomy but they did not pursue this.
-They had six children within nine years.
+William Henry Young had been Chisholm's tutor for one term at Cambridge and they became friends after she sent him a copy of her doctoral thesis.
+They were married in June 1896 in London and initially lived in Cambridge.
+Their first child, Frank Chisholm Young, was born in 1897.
+They had a total of six children over a nine-year period.